gaganProgramming/JavaScript-Mini-Projects/Notes/Html and Css notes/Javascript.md

 ## 1. Closures
-A closure is when a function rembers variables from its lexical scope(the scope which it was created), even after the outer function has finished execution.
+A closure is when a function remembers variables from its lexical scope(the scope which it was created), even after the outer function has finished execution.

-Understanding
+**Understanding**
 1. Inner function locks the environment of the outer function.
 2. It can still access outer variables  even when outer is gone.